 Before digging deeper into the mechanics of how to write a conclusion for a research paper or thesis, you need to ask yourself the question: “Why is it important?”

-At the conclusion, you draw the recommendations for additional studies in areas that you found with gaps.
+- In the conclusion, you draw the recommendations for additional studies in areas where you found gaps.

 When designing a conclusion format, it is important to differentiate it from the results and discussion parts of the thesis.
 This will help you to strike the perfect flow and win the readers’ affection.